veraPDF/veraPDF.github.io/cli/config/index.md

 ### <a name="info-dict"></a> INFORMATION_DICTIONARY
 This enables the extraction of key-value pairs from the PDF Document information dictionary.
 The dictionary key name is saved as the value of the key argument; the dictionary value is saved as the value of the entry element

+### <a name="form-fields"></a> INTERACTIVE_FORM_FIELDS
+Extracts information about all interactive form fields found in the document.
+The extracted information includes the name of the form field and its value.

 ### <a name="low-level"></a> LOW_LEVEL_INFO
 Extract information about indirect objects, the document ID as well as